TeaM-TL/songbook_Py2TeX/README.md

 # Songbook Py2TeX

-Python generator for songbook, from dict to TeX format
+Python generator for songbook, from TXT to TeX format

 ## Idea